zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <tr>
 <td><code>mute</code></td>
 <td>
-Sets whether or not to receive/stop receiving all remote users' video streams by default:
+Sets whether or not to receive/stop receiving all remote video streams by default:
 <ul>
 <li>True：Stop receiving all remote video streams by default.</li>
 <li>False: (Default) Receive all remote users' video streams by default.</li>